-KEY DUTIES
+KEY DUTIES % OF TIME

-% of Time

-- 1. Academic Leadership - Works collaboratively in the development and implementation of the college's business plan as part of the college's academic planning process. - Supports the implementation of the School's Academic Plan as lead the implementation of initiatives, as required. - Responsible for the effective delivery of all academic programs within the school by ensuring applicable standards are achieved through the effective management and quality assurance of the teaching and learning processes.
-This includes the provision of appropriate learning resources and maintenance of close contacts with the external community, field/work/clinical placements, program advisory committees and other regulatory bodies. - Supports the PPDR team in the effective curriculum review processes for assigned portfolio, and implements initiatives related to curriculum. - Helps and supports the achievement of learning outcomes in accordance with college policies and ministry standards.
-Develop standards where established practices do not exist.
-Ensures external accreditation requirements are adhered to, where appropriate - Works collaboratively with PPDR in the development and implementation of new academic programs and the ongoing review of existing programs in response to changing economic and market pressures, changing technology and employment opportunities according to business/industry/field standards and College/Ministry guidelines. - Develops new initiatives to assist the College with new partnerships and strategic alliances, and the development and implementation of alternative learning and deliveries. - Provides leadership, management, and fiscal responsibility for applied research activities in the School of Applied Science and Computing, which includes meeting the needs of industry partners while providing opportunities for students to participate in research. - Actively participates and holds executive positions on several committees and represents the school/faculty on College, community, and provincial committees.
+1. Academic Leadership

+- Works collaboratively in the development and implementation of the college's strategic plan as part of the college's academic planning process. - Responsible for the effective delivery of all academic programs within the school by ensuring applicable standards are achieved through the effective management and quality assurance of the teaching and learning processes.
+This includes the provision of appropriate learning resources and maintenance of close contacts with the external community, field/work/clinical placements, program advisory committees and other regulatory bodies.
+This includes compliance with PEQAB guidelines for the applied degree. - Reviews curriculum processes for assigned portfolio, and implements

+- initiatives related to curriculum. - Ensures program and course learning outcomes are in accordance with college policies and ministry standards.
+Develops operational standards where established practices do not exist.
+Ensures external accreditation requirements are adhered to, where appropriate - Provides leadership in the development and implementation of new academic programs and the ongoing review of existing programs in response to changing economic and market pressures, changing technology and employment opportunities according to business/industry/field standards and College/Ministry guidelines. - Develops new initiatives to assist the College with new partnerships and strategic alliances, and the development and implementation of alternative learning and deliveries. - Actively participates and holds executive positions on several committees and represents the school/faculty on College, community and provincial committees. (ie. Heads of Community Services) - 2.
+Ensures Effectiveness of Operations (School of Community Services and Centre for Behavioural Studies)

-- 2. Ensures Effectiveness of Operations - Supports the implementation of the college 5-year enrolment plan - Ensures the effective use of human, physical and financial resources, reallocating resources appropriately as necessary. - Manages the information required for accurate course loading for student timetables, which consists of calendar materials, programs of study, course outlines, etc. - Responsible for the semester planning process, which involves providing information to schedulers and academic operations staff on course teaching assignments, hours required, delivery patterns, and room requirements. - Where a course is to be delivered in alternate or hybrid delivery mode, ensure that all learning outcomes are met. - Maintains a culture of health and safety within the school, ensures Occupational Health and Safety requirements, along with AODA, and other college policies are implemented and maintained. - Collaborates with the Deans and other college managers, to ensure effective academic operations and implementation of special projects. - Acts as the Dean's designate as required. - Responsible for Quality Assurance for all academic areas under the purview of the school. - 3.
-Manage and Develop Human Resources - Ensures a high level of performance by working effectively with the appropriate college partners to achieve effective recruiting, selecting, hiring, developing, motivating, evaluating, and training of faculty and support staff within the assigned portfolio, including succession planning. - Promotes and monitors ongoing professional development of all staff. - Provides feedback and manages the performance of subordinate faculty members and staff. - Motivates, directs, and administers the activities of faculty in their teaching assignments and complementary functions that create an effective working, teaching, and learning environment. - Incentivize faculty and staff to take on scholarly activities such as the Scholarship of Teaching and Learning and applied research. - Incentivize faculty's' participation in SLC internal and external community engagement and service work. - Conducts first and second level investigations and initiates the problem-solving process for disputes involving faculty, staff, and students.
-Utilizes Collective Agreements, Student Code of Conduct documents, college policies and procedures etc. to assist in the dispute resolution process. - Responsible for the decisions made at Step 2 of the student Academic Appeal process - Establishes and fosters a working environment that encourages creativity, communication, and interaction among and between faculty and support staff to promote new and existing school initiatives.
+- Projects student enrolment for the purpose of college planning - Ensures the effective use of human, physical and financial resources, reallocating resources appropriately as necessary. - Manages the planning, generation and accuracy of data for course loading for student timetables, calendar materials, programs of study, course outlines, etc. - Ensures Occupational Health and Safety requirements are implemented and maintained. - Collaborates with the Deans and other college managers, to ensure effective academic operations and implementation of special projects. - Acts as the Dean's designate as required. - Responsible for Quality Assurance for all academic areas under the purview of the school. - 3.
+Manage and Develop Human Resources

+- Ensures a high level of performance through effective recruiting, selecting, hiring, developing, motivating, evaluating and training of faculty and support staff within the assigned portfolio. - Promotes and monitors ongoing professional development of all staff. - Motivates, directs and administers the activities of faculty in their teaching assignments and complementary functions that create an effective working, teaching and learning environments. - Conducts first and second level investigations and initiates the problem-solving process for disputes involving faculty, staff and students.
+Utilizes Collective Agreements, Student Code of Conduct documents, college policies and procedures etc. to assist in the dispute resolution process.

+- Responsible for the decisions made at Step 2 of the student Academic Appeal process - Establishes and fosters a working environment that encourages innovation, communication and interaction among and between faculty and support staff to promote new and existing school initiatives. - Advises students to help them resolve problems and facilitates success strategies.